aquanodemusic/aquanode-plugins/synths/aquanova/README.md

 ![AquaNova](assets/GUI.png)

-A Supernova style polysynth in JUCE.
+A Supernova style virtual analog polysynth in JUCE.
 Not a 1:1 emulation - the aim is the same possibility space and the same character, with every control in one scrollable window and every knob range matching the hardware.